-A two-wheeled vehicle having an engine cylinder capacity, in the case of an internal combustion engine, not exceeding 50 cm3 (see para.
-6.3.) and, whatever the means of propulsion, a maximum design speed not exceeding 50 km/h.
+A two-wheeled vehicle having an engine cylinder capacity, in the case of an internal combustion engine, not exceeding 50 cm3 and, whatever the means of propulsion, a maximum design speed not exceeding 50 km/h.

-A three-wheeled vehicle of any wheel arrangement with an engine cylinder capacity, in the case of an internal combustion engine, not exceeding 50 cm3 (see para.
-6.3.) and, whatever the means of propulsion, a maximum design speed not exceeding 50 km/h.
+A three-wheeled vehicle of any wheel arrangement with an engine cylinder capacity, in the case of an internal combustion engine, not exceeding 50 cm3 and, whatever the means of propulsion, a maximum design speed not exceeding 50 km/h.

-A two-wheeled vehicle having an engine cylinder capacity, in the case of an internal combustion engine, exceeding 50 cm3 (see para.
-6.3.) or, whatever the means of propulsion, a maximum design speed exceeding 50 km/h.
+A two-wheeled vehicle having an engine cylinder capacity, in the case of an internal combustion engine, exceeding 50 cm3 or, whatever the means of propulsion, a maximum design speed exceeding 50 km/h.